NicolasMiramon/LabGuide/003-successfactors.md

 8. Now you need to configure the provisioning in order to push users from SAP to Okta.
    Go to the **Provisioning** tab, click on **Configure API Integration**, click on **Enable API Integration**, enter the base URL, admin username and admin password (you can find them below) then click on **Test API Credentials**.
 If the test result is green, click on **Save**

-   > :warning: **Please copy and paste the admin password from this lab into Okta in order to avoid locking out the account**
+   [!WARNING] **Please copy and paste the admin password from this lab into Okta in order to avoid locking out the account**

    ![alt_text](https://raw.githubusercontent.com/NicolasMiramon/LabGuide/main/images/010/image08.png "image_tooltip")